maksmokriev/serverstatus/README.md

 * __Localization:__ The desklet supports multiple languages, ensuring ease of use for users with different linguistic preferences.

 The Server Status Monitor is ideal for developers, system administrators, or anyone who needs a quick and convenient way to track the status of essential network resources directly from their Cinnamon desktop.

+## Requirements

+- Cinnamon 6.4
+- ping
+- curl

+## Privacy Policy

+**None of your data is collected, stored, processed or shared with the developer or any third-parties.**